steverusso/bigtech.fail/doc/sourcing.md

     * [Reclaim The Net "David Icke interview removed from Spotify after CNBC complains" by Didi Rankovic (6 May 2020)](https://reclaimthenet.org/david-icke-interview-removed-spotify/)
   * To reconcile: Cut ties with Shead, issue an apology, and host the podcast that you reported and had removed.

+### CNET

+* 8 May 2020 - **Helping BigTech Censor** -
+Queenie Wong and Joan E. Solsman published a piece with CNET that detailed [how CNET reported to YouTube](https://archive.vn/ooxgP#selection-2121.0-2121.227) nine copies of a video for removal.
+  * To reconcile: Cut ties with the authors, issue an apology, and host the video that you took the time to report _nine copies of_ and had removed.

 ### The Guardian

 * 14 Nov 2018 - **Baseless Smear of AltTech** -